 - A nurse or other health provider will give you this medicine.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you are using sirolimus (Rapamune®) together with this medicine, it is recommended to use sirolimus 4 hours after receiving cyclosporine.
+- If you are using sirolimus, take it 4 hours after you receive cyclosporine.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, anemia, a bleeding disorder, high blood pressure, eye or vision problems, or a history of seizures.

 - This medicine may cause the following problems:

 - Kidney problems

 - Increased risk of infections, including rare and life-threatening infections